 A lean approach to managing a warehouse can also greatly improve product quality and customer service.
 This is because it can reduce the amount of time workers spend on wasted efforts like dealing with overstock or addressing improperly stored inventory.
 A lean management system will give workers more time to focus on their tasks and ensure that quality work is taking place.
 It also allows more time to ensure that customer service is more than just an afterthought.
 As the supply stream becomes faster and more efficient, the customer will experience fewer delays, meaning the benefits of lean warehouse management flow down to both employees and customers alike.

-The lean approach to warehouse management promotes efficiency.
+The lean approach to warehouse management promotes efficiency and, as a result, provides ample benefits.
 As a warehouse manager, this approach can help you meet the needs of your customers while avoiding waste or excess inventory.
 Making use of skilled flex labor fits neatly into this approach.